daninemeth/daninemeth.github.io/README.md

 ### Sesame Street and Cognitive Development

 This project is a reproduction of the classic developmental psychology study on the Sesame Street tv show.
 We will explore the data, create new columns for the changes in cognitive abilities, and we'll do a **two sample t test** on the change in literacy among the regular viewers.
-At the end of the notebook I linearly regress the data tho determine the most important coefficients.
+At the end of the notebook I linearly regress the data to determine the most important coefficients.
 (Numpy, SciPy, pandas, seaborn, scikit-learn) [Link](https://github.com/daninemeth/daninemeth.github.io/tree/main/sesame_street_cognition)

 ### Civil War prediction using econometrics